blinkupsdk/docs/README.md

 2. Notify friends when they're at the event (using smart tracking & proximity)
 3. Easily send invites to locations on a venue map

-To acheive these functions the following steps need to be taken:
+To achieve these functions the following steps need to be taken:

-- Signup, using name, username, phone number
+- Sign-up, using name, username, phone number
 - Login, via a texted code
 - Find friends, by searching name or matching contacts
 - Send and accept friend requests
-- Get a list of friends and notifiy users about which friends are at an event
+- Get a list of friends and notify users about which friends are at an event
 - Send invites to venue specific points of interest

 ## Getting an API Key